 To promote financial inclusion (access to credit), economic growth through educational awareness and facilitation of job creation.
-The impact that the NCR seeks to achieve, is an improved regulatory environment, which promotes economic growth by ensuring an accessible, fair, transparent, and competitive credit market.
+The impact that the NCR seeks to achieve, is an improved regulatory environment, which promotes poverty reduction and tackle the high cost of living.